-The Gateway needs to be connected to a 220-230V Power Outlet and an ethernet cable that has access to the network.
+The Gateway needs to be connected to an ethernet cable for network/internet access, and to power via PoE or via a power adapter.
 It has 4 LED's on top that represents the current status.
 The Gateway takes around 3-5 minutes to boot, the power and dot LED should be lit a constant green when activated.

 The Gateway has 4 LED's which show the state of the gateway.

 When the combination of lights are displayed, the Gateway has the following status: